 Best Value for New Practices: Open Dental

-If your startup budget is tight — and most are — Open Dental at $199/month gives you a full PMS on day one.
-Add the eServices Bundle ($165/mo) when patient volume justifies it.
-Add AI imaging ($199/mo) when revenue supports it.
-The à la carte model means you can start lean and add capabilities as you grow.
+If your startup budget is tight — and most are — Open Dental gives you a full PMS on day one at a very competitive price point.
+Add the eServices Bundle when patient volume justifies it.
+Add AI imaging when revenue supports it.
+The modular model means you can start lean and add capabilities as you grow.

 The 60+ third-party ecosystem means you'll never outgrow Open Dental.
 Whatever tool you need — AI charting, phone systems, insurance automation, analytics dashboards — someone has built it for Open Dental.
 And if you grow to multiple locations, the Enterprise tier and 12 deployment architecture options scale with you.